Shipping Labels and Packing Slips

 A packing slip is a document that includes the complete list of items incorporated in a package.
 Packing slips include SKU numbers, weights, dimensions, and the number of units shipping departments use to determine what inventory needs are sent to complete an order accurately.

 A packing slip is equally essential for the company as well as the customer.
 When a customer receives a package, including the packing slip helps assure the customer that " we know what you ordered, and here it is."
 It allows customers to keep track of their orders and ensure that all elements are included in the box.
 Packing Slips are necessary for item verification.

 #Shiptip: DesktopShipper has a unique feature to verify that everything in a box is a part of the shipment order.
 This feature helps reduce customer confusion and all the costs associated with dealing with a shipment error.

-Shipping labels and packing slips can be time-consuming, but utilizing both properly can be exceptionally beneficial.
+Shipping labels and packing slips can be time-consuming but utilizing both properly can be exceptionally beneficial.
 No matter how small the order might be, these elements manage customer expectations and satisfaction.
-Go above and beyond by adding in your company logo to ensure concise branding throughout.
+Go above and beyond by adding your company logo to ensure concise branding throughout.
 Remember to streamline and personalize them using DesktopShipper's API to automatically pull and include order information from your company's integrated marketplaces.